93 Feet East & music vid

 More fun in the capital.
-Every time I visit London now, a grimy wave of nostalgia passes over me – how could I have given up all this?
-The density, the dirt, the vivid sense of great things afoot?
+Every time I visit London now, a wave of nostalgia hits me – how could I have given up all this?
+The density, the dirt, the sense of great things doing?
 Well, I had little choice – but that’s another story.
 Besides, the feeling soon passes.
 It’s always good to come back for a gig, though.

 So, played 93 Ft East on 28th March – and had a pretty good time, all considered.
 It’s interesting trying to convert a largely uncommitted audience who don’t know or much care who you are.
 It can go either way, but this time it worked; crested the uphill part of the gig, fought through the tumbleweed inertia moment, and by the end had largely drawn them in.
-Maybe it was the megaphone; I’ve always wanted to hassle people who bugger off for a smoke and a chat, and this is the ideal tool.
-In fact I’d better stop using it soon, or I’ll come to rely on it too much, turn it into a wacky novelty: uurgh.
-But it helped, which was funny.
+Maybe it was the megaphone; I’ve always wanted to hassle people who bugger off for a smoke, and this is the ideal tool.
+In fact I’d better stop using it soon, or I’ll come to rely on it too much… But it helped, which was funny.

-Afterward, someone told me my lyrics are “too strong”, and “not what people want to hear” – whatever that’s supposed to mean.
+Afterward, someone told me my lyrics are “not what people want to hear” – whatever that’s supposed to mean.
 A compliment, in a way.
 YOU CAN’T HANDLE THE TRUTH!!!
 Call me a pervert, but I was pleased.
-So I don’t – can’t – deal in reassuring, feel-good, love-struck platitudes; why is that any worse coming from a guy with an acoustic guitar than, say, two laptops and a strobe-light tied to his head?
-Someone’ll have to explain it to me.
+So I don’t deal in reassuring, feel-good platitudes; why is that any worse coming from a guy with an acoustic guitar than, say, two laptops and a strobe-light tied to his head?
+Someone explain it to me.
 Ah what the hell – some people dug it, the rest… just had to sit tight for half an hour.

-Spent the following day in Brighton Electric Studios shooting footage for a new music vid.
+Spent the following day in Brighton Electric Studios shooting test footage for a music vid.
 This is to accompany Hands Up, the second single (due in July, shortly before the album).
-Still feels weird, miming – especially trying to play guitar at the same time and make it all look real, kinetic.
-Can’t deny it was fun; exhausting and weird, but fun, like some kind of sashaying whole-body Karaoke.
-And some people do this kind of thing a lot – what does that do to their minds?
+Feels weird, miming – especially trying to play guitar at the same time and make it all look real.
+Can’t deny it was fun, like some kind of whole-body Karaoke.
+And some people do this kind of thing a lot – what does that do to their minds…?